preservim/vim-litecorrect/README.markdown

 let g:litecorrect#typographic = 1   " 0=disable, 1=enable (def)
 ```

-Note that an educating quote plugin like _quotable_ (see below) will
+Note that an educating quote plugin like [vim-textobj-quote][qu] will
 automatically transform straight quotes to curly ones in your corrections.

 ## Criteria to modify default entries